oToUC/helpdesk-node-angular/README.md

 ![Helpdesk Architecture](http://www.hirokoymj.com/images/Git/helpdesk_diagram.png)

 ### Generating Test Data
-[JSON GENERATOR](http://www.json-generator.com/) is very useful to generate test data.
-I generated 100 test data at once!
+[JSON GENERATOR](http://www.json-generator.com/) is very useful site and I generated 100 test data at once!
 The cool  thing is to be able to use `Array`.
 For example, if deparment value should generated randamly among "IT", "HR" and "Marketing", syntax is following.
 ```
 department: '{{random("IT", "HR", "Marketing")}}'
 ```